 The Gods of Greece by Friedrich Schiller

-We present the uncensored version of Friedrich Schiller's "The Gods of Greece" translated into English for the first time.
-Because of its religious connotations, the original 25 stanza poem (published in 1788) had been judged inappropriate and was therefore re-written by Schiller in 16 stanzas and published anew in 1793.
-We happily present the original uncensored version of Schiller's poem from his second period, as a newly minted English poem.
+We present the full uncensored version of Friedrich Schiller's "The Gods of Greece" translated into English for the first time.
+Because of its religious connotations, the original 25 stanza poem (published in 1788) had been judged inappropriate and was therefore re-written by Schiller into 16 stanzas and published anew in 1793.
+We happily present the original uncensored version of Schiller's poem from his second period.

 While our beautiful world was still governed